List of Apple II clones: Background

 A Bosnian company named IRIS Computers (subsidiary of an electric company in Bosnia and Herzegovina and Yugoslavia’s ENERGOINVEST) produced Apple II clones starting in the early 1980s.
 Their official brand name was IRIS 8.
 They were very expensive and hard to obtain and were produced primarily for use in early computerized digital telephone systems and for education.
 Their use in offices of state companies, R&D labs and in the Yugoslav army was also reported.
 IRIS 8 machines looked like early IBM PCs, with a separate central unit accompanied by a cooling system and two 5.25-inch disks, monitor, and keyboard.
 Compatibility with the original Apple II was complete.
 Elite high schools in Yugoslavia and especially Bosnia and Herzegovina were equipped with clusters of 8, 16, or 32 IRIS 8 computers connected in a local network administrated by an IRIS 16 PC clone.
 Between 10,000 to 20,000 IRIS 8s are believed to have been produced.

 An Australian-produced clone of the Apple II was the Medfly, named after the Mediterranean fruit fly that attacks apples.
 The Medfly computer featured a faster processor, more memory, detached keyboard, lower and upper case characters, and a built-in disk controller.

 Until 1992 in Brazil, it was illegal to import microcomputers.
 Because of that, the illegal cloning industry of Apple II-based computers was strong there.
 In the early 1980s, there were around 20 different clones of Apple II Plus computers in that country, all of them using illegally copied software and hardware (since the Apple II and II Plus used commonly available TTL integrated circuits).
 Some of the names include Elppa ("Apple" spelled backwards), Maxtro, Exato MC4000 (by CCE), AP II (by Unitron), and even an "Apple II Plus" (manufactured by a company called Milmar, which was using the name illegally).
-There were only two clones of the Apple IIe, since it used custom IC chips that could not be copied, and therefore had to be reversed-engineered and developed in-country.
+There were only two clones of the Apple IIe, since it used custom IC chips that could not be copied, and therefore had to be reverse-engineered and developed in-country.
 These clones were the TK3000 IIe by Microdigital and Exato IIe by CCE.
 In addition, the Laser IIc was manufactured by Milmar and, despite the name, was a clone of the Apple II Plus, not of the Apple IIc, although it had a design similar to that of the Apple IIc, with an integrated floppy controller and 80-column card, but without an integrated floppy disk drive.